barny-dev/convent/lode/overview.md

-# Lode - Event-Based Chat Platform
+# Convent - Event-Based Chat Platform

+*Note: This document is located in the `lode/` directory, which serves as a rich source of information about the Convent project, particularly intended for AI agents to better understand the project's architecture and goals.*

 ## Overview
 Lode is a messaging platform built around an event-based storage system.
 It implements a efficient binary storage format for chat events with indexing capabilities for fast message retrieval.